eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 If new version of Che server contains some DB migrations, but there is still API compatibility between old and new version, recreate update type may be used, without stopping running workspaces.

 API incompatible versions should be updated with full workspaces stop.
-It is means that `/api/system/stop?shutdown=true` must be called prior to update.
+It means that `/api/system/stop?shutdown=true` must be called prior to update.

 ## Delete deployments